 Vegan Protein Pumpkin Breakfast Pudding

-- 1 tbsp vegan protein powder I use Tropeaka Lean Vanilla
+- 1 tablespoon vegan protein powder I use Tropeaka Lean Vanilla

 - 1 cup almond milk